 Below you'll find a sampling of recent projects.

 Should you require further details or references, please email us at firstname.lastname@example.org

 MOUNT BALDY RESORT

 Trail Holistics was hired to create a 15km XC multi use trail network for four season use including: MTB, hiking/running, snowshoeing and fat biking.
-Additionally, Trail Holistics was asked to conduct a comprehensive slope analysis to determine design and layout of a 30km MTB Enduro trail network and provide upgrades to an existing 10km of existing trail.
+Additionally, Trail Holistics was asked to conduct a comprehensive slope analysis and design and layout of a 20km MTB Enduro trail network and provide upgrades to an existing 10km of existing trail.

 The project was delivered to our client on time and under budget.
 A full scale slope assessment determined soil, hydrology and gradient profiles.

 Forbidden Plateau Trail Assessment

-Trail Holistics was hired to map and assess 83km of trails on the north side of Comox Lake to determine usage, condition of each trail and identify areas of concern where erosion and sedimentation are occurring and to identify trail areas in need of repair and/or realignment and to provide prescriptions.
+Trail Holistics was hired to map and assess 65km of trails on the north side of Comox Lake to determine usage, condition of each trail and identify areas of concern where erosion and sedimentation are occurring and to identify trail areas in need of repair and/or realignment and to provide prescriptions.
 The goal of this project was to understand the management needs of the area and determine requirements to mitigate potential water quality impacts to Comox Lake and the Comox Valley drinking water supply area with the results of the assessment serving as the foundation to create a management plan that balances the needs of stakeholders including residents and visitors, government and land owners.

 Valemount bike park

 In 2017, Trail Holistics was hired to conduct a signage audit to assess current risks and create a risk management plan using current standards and guidelines.
 Signage deficiencies and areas of concern were identified and priority risk mitigation strategies recommended.
 The final signage management plan outlined regulatory requirements to ensure Duty to Care and provided a systematic structure assessment process and appropriate record keeping templates.

 Greendrop lake trail planning

 Trail Holistics was hired by BC parks to assess Greendrop Lake Hiking Trail & Lindeman Lake Hiking Trail (10.5km) to create an itemized scope of work including prescriptions to realign, repair, improve and where required, to construct bridges over riparian areas including materials required, georeferenced POI and a prioritized list of concerns.